davedelong/time/Implementation.md

 ### Must-haves

+- A `Clock` type. `Date()` is one of the great hidden dependencies on global state in code and makes testing extremely difficult.
+A `Clock` would provide a `.now()` function that would give you the current `Instant`.
+It could also potentially have a `.today()` method for the calendar-relative value.
+- The `Clock` is the entry point for all calendrical values.
+From the `Clock` you'll be able to get "now", today, etc.
+- An `Epoch` type.
+An epoch represents an era in time, or rather a fixed point in time relative from which other instances are described.
+- An `Instant` type. `Instant` is roughly equivalent to the current `NSDate`, in that it represents a point in time relative to an `Epoch`.
 - A "date" that is anchored.
 Ex: "Today" is relative to a user's TCL
 - A "date" that is *not* anchored (ie, it's floating).
 Ex: "Oct 31" is floating until a year is known.
 - A "time" that is anchored must also have a "date".
 - A "time" that is *not* anchored (ie, it's floating) does not require a date.
 Ex: "3:30 PM"
 - Anchored values can be converted in to a `Range<Instant>`.
-- A `Clock` type. `Date()` is one of the great hidden dependencies on global state in code and makes testing extremely difficult.
-A `Clock` would provide a `.now()` function that would give you the current `Instant`.
-It could also potentially have a `.today()` method for the calendar-relative value.

 ### Less-concrete thoughts